 - Unstable Surfaces: Garden tables are typically smaller and less stable than indoor dinner tables.
 Both factors increase the risk of tipping over and breaking a wine glass.
 And when drinking wine in the park or at the beach, you might not even find a flat and stable surface.
 To limit the risk of breaking glasses and spilling wine, it makes sense to think about shatterproof alternatives.

 In the following paragraphs, we will discuss the best wine tools for the garden, the park, and the beach.
-You definitely don’t need all of them, but having two or three of them at hand for spontaneous trips is a great idea.
+You definitely do not need all of them, but having two or three of them at hand for spontaneous trips is a great idea.
 For all ideas, you will find shopping tips at reasonable prices.

 Wine Bottle Coolers

 Many people, including restaurant owners who host patrons in outdoor areas, use wine bottle coolers to keep wine chilled.
 These containers typically have a cylindrical shape that might remind you of a flower vase.
 They are just big enough to hold one bottle of wine.
-But instead of glass or ceramics, they’re made from stainless steel or plastics because these materials are better for temperature regulation.
+But instead of glass or ceramics, they are made from stainless steel or plastics because these materials are better for temperature regulation.
 Commonly, manufacturers use two or three layers to protect the bottle inside from the heat outside.

 Like bottle chillers, ice buckets are made from stainless steel or plastics, giving them good insulation capabilities.
 They have a significantly bigger volume than bottle chillers, though.
 This additional space allows you to add ice cubes that help keep the bottle cool longer.
 In some cases, the bucket is so big that multiple wine bottles fit in.
 Consequently, these big buckets often go by other names, such as wine tubs.
 No matter the size, ice buckets will not freeze your wine, so they are safe to use even for extended periods.

 Wine Cooling Cups